-In the "Greetings!" memo I also mentioned that interest in Understanding Global Cultures has never been higher, or more important.
-We will be exploring relevant news issues throughout the semester, often including a "What's in the News?" feature each week.
-You will be responsible for the equivalent of one five minute written report during the semester, so sometimes in the next week have a look at the countries that will be featured in the "What's in the News?" segments of the class, and sign up for a country in your class Google Drive In-the-News Sign-up Sheet 12024.
+In the "Greetings!" memo I also mentioned that interest in European Cultures has never been higher, or more important.
+We will be exploring relevant news issues throughout the semester, often will be responsible for the equivalent of one five minute written report during the semester, so sometimes in the next week have a look at the countries that will be featured in the "What's in the News?" segments of the class, and sign up for a country in your class Google Drive In-the-News Sign-up Sheet?
+12024.
 More information can be found on the Canvas "In the News Report" Page.